Yas Waterworld Abu Dhabi: Theming and design

-Design

-Yas Waterworld reflects traditional Emirati architecture in the entirety of the waterpark’s design.
-It includes a detailed authenticity to historic Emirati heritage with an Arabian castle-like exterior design, and a village-like interior design.

-The conception and engineering of the Emirati fantasy theme waterpark was built on the narrative of The Legend of the Lost Pearl, which is inspired by Emirati culture and history, and is obvious in the waterpark’s architecture, attractions, and thrills.
-Its pearl is seen from outside the waterpark, and all the characters, attractions, shops and restaurants are also based on the story.
+Yas Waterworld reflects traditional Emirati architecture in the entirety of the waterpark's design.
+It includes a detailed references to historic Emirati heritage with an Arabian castle-like exterior design, and a village-like interior design.
+The conception and engineering of the Emirati fantasy theme waterpark was built on the narrative of The Legend of the Lost Pearl, which is inspired by Emirati culture and history, and is seen in the waterpark's architecture.
+The eponymous pearl is seen from outside the waterpark, and all the characters, attractions, shops and restaurants are also based on the story.

-Rides, slides and attractions
+Rides and attractions

 The waterpark's attractions are grouped into four categories: Adrenaline Rush (extreme thrill), Exciting Adventures (high thrill), Moving and Grooving, and Young Fun (low thrill).
 The highest rides are Jebel Drop and Hamlool's Humps, and the fastest is Liwa Loop.
 The waterpark includes six rides that can’t be found anywhere else in the world: Bandit Bomber, Bubble’s Barrel, Cinesplash, Dawwama, Falcon’s Falaj and Slithers Slides.